 How to roast pork in an air fryer

-Roast pork is a lovely dish that’s popular for a Sunday lunch.
+Roast pork is a lovely dish that’s popular for a Sunday lunch or dinner.
 There are a lot of different ways to prepare it, but one of the quickest and easiest is to cook it in an air fryer.
 You can have a delicious, tender, cooked pork roast in under an hour.

 Scroll down for the printable recipe card for this air fryer pork roast, or read on for all the details.